HayatZarine/learnlinker-empower/README.md

 Designed for global collaboration with minimum tech requirements.

 100% free and open for volunteers to contribute.

+Donate to abuse victims and underpriviledged children globally through Stellar.
 ## 🤝 Contributing
 We're looking for contributors to help scale this into a full platform!
 Reach out at: [hayatzarine@gmail.com]